SPAROntologies/sparontologies.github.io/README.md

 This readme file must be completed appropriately with all the information required.
 It is desirable (and requested) that it be updated in a timely manner when necessary.
 Some fields between angular brackets are optional, since some of the information might be not relevant or available.
 These are the "contributors" row (if no contributors in addition to the ontology creators are present), "cite as" row (if no document/article describing the ontology has yet been published), and the "additional information" block.
 The "additional information" block can contain additional explanatory text about the ontology, and may be structured in subsections.

 Additionally, a directory `docs` will be created in the master root of the repository.
-This directory must contain all the files related to the ontology, its versions in time, and the related documentations.
-This directory must include:
+The directory `docs` must contain all the files related to the ontology, its versions in time, and the related documentations.
+In particular, it must must include:

 * the `current` directory, where the files of the current version of the ontology are stored;
 * one `yyyy-mm-dd` version directory for each of the versions of the ontology developed.
-* [??] one 'docs' directory containing a 'README.md' file {** Silvio: is this correct? **}

 The `current` directory must contain a `.owl` file named after the lowercase ontology acronym, which is the source of the ontology in a particular format.
 The choice of format used for this file must be between RDF/XML, Turtle, N-triples, or JSON-LD.
 In addition to this file, the directory must include five other files, named in the same way and with the following extensions specifying each of five different formats: `.xml` (RDF/XML), `.ttl` (Turtle), `.nt` (Ntriple), `.json` (JSON-LD), `.html` (HTML, i.e. the human readable documentation of the ontology).
 All the images used in the documentation should additionally be included in this `.html` directory.